 These premises interpret the “coming up to” that we perceive in a process of generation as its being for something, and on this basis they establish that the accomplishment of generation is itself a way of being a source.

 It is important to note here that this is not an analytic argument: Aristotle does not claim that to be an accomplishment (telos) just means to be a source (archē).
-It is, in addition, not obviously the same thing for something to be for something (heneka) and for it to have an accomplishment.33 His argument is, instead, synthetic: it identifies the terms with one another through a proper medium, namely, the process of genesis: the accomplishment is a source because they are both that for the sake of which, i.e., that up to which coming-to-be comes.
+It is, in addition, not obviously the same thing for something to be for something (heneka) and for it to have an accomplishment.33 His argument is, instead, synthetic: it identifies the terms with one another through a proper medium, namely, the process of genesis: the accomplishment is a source because they are both that for the sake of whichor that up to which coming-to-be comes.
 Telos is archē, then, because genesis has the structure of being for the sake of something (heneka).
 It is only because genesis is directed at something determinate that Aristotle can claim that that for which is an accomplishment.
 The going toward that is retrospectively evident in a process of generation is its being-for-the-sake of something.

 Crucially, among all changes (alteration, change in size, motion in place, generation), genesis is conspicuously for something, because from generation a distinct thing emerges, the process obviously yields something.
 Of changes that are for something, genesis is the paradigm.
 Thus, Aristotle reads the for-structure off of genesis, and thereby establishes his claim that to be a telos is to be an archē.
 This is the case even though, in saying that genesis is for something, no claim is made about the nature of the parts of the process.
 Generation is not described as having a set morphological pathway or even an inherent character, only that it yields an accomplishment.

-On this basis Aristotle introduces a completely new way of being a source: unlike potency-like sources, for being-at-work (energeia) to be a source is for it to be the final accomplishment sought or aimed at.
+On this basis Aristotle introduces a completely new way of being a source: unlike potency-like sources, for being-at-work to be a source is for it to be the final accomplishment sought or aimed at.

 We can actually deduce the Generation Argument (a) that preceded it by supplying the implicit premise of argument (b): being a source of genesis is, implicitly, being (ousia) in the primary sense.
 Therefore, what completes the genetic process is being in the primary sense.
 Thus, (a) what comes later in genesis is prior in ousia, and this is because what comes later is the source of its coming to be.
 The man into which the boy is growing is that for which he is growing, namely his accomplishment, and thereby the source of his being and generation.